 E. faecalis has haemolytic properties, one of its major virulence factors in urinary tract infections and related infections.
 Hemolysins produced by E. faecalis are cytolysins, also known as Hemolysin BL (Hly).
 Cytolysin is encoded by the cyl operon, which consists of cylA, cylB, and cylM genes.
 Cytolysin has been associated with the pathogenesis of UTIs caused by E. faecalis because it promotes bacterial survival and persistence in the urinary tract by facilitating tissue damage and evasion of host immune responses.
 Several studies have investigated the role of cytolysin in urinary tract infections caused by E. faecalis, providing evidence of its haemolytic activity and its contribution to virulence.

 An earlier study by Sava et al., (2010) demonstrated that cytolysin is crucial for the development of experimental UTIs in a murine model, emphasising its importance in urinary tract disease.
-Subsequent research has identified the presence of cyl genes and cytolysin production in clinical isolates of Enterococcus faecalis linked to urinary tract infections (UTIs), highlighting the clinical relevance of this virulence factor (Hashem et al., 2021).
+Subsequent research has identified the presence of cyl genes and cytolysin production in clinical isolates of E. faecalis linked to urinary tract infections (UTIs), highlighting the clinical relevance of this virulence factor (Hashem et al., 2021).
 In a related earlier study, Coburn et al. (2003) examined the distribution of cyl genes among E. faecalis isolates obtained from UTI patients.
 They reported a statistically significant association between the presence of cyl genes and isolates from urinary sources, compared with those from faecal samples.
 These findings suggest a specific role for cytolysin in the pathogenesis of urinary tract infections.

 Enterococcal Surface Proteins (Esp).

-Enterococcal surface proteins (esp) are surface-associated virulence factors mainly found in Enterococcus faecalis and Enterococcus faecium.
+Enterococcal surface proteins (esp) are surface-associated virulence factors mainly found in E. faecalis and E. faecium.
 These proteins play a crucial role during the early stages of host colonisation by aiding adhesion to host tissues, thereby supporting bacterial persistence and infection (García-Solache & Rice, 2019).
 Enterococcal surface proteins (esp) have been shown to significantly contribute to biofilm formation by mediating initial adhesion and strengthening cell-to-cell interactions within the biofilm matrix.
 This structural function not only promotes biofilm development but also enhances its durability, allowing the bacteria to survive in hostile environments and evade host immune responses (Codelia-Anjum et al., 2023).

 Experimental studies have shown that disruption or deletion of esp genes reduces colonisation ability in animal models, emphasising their role in pathogenesis (Codelia-Anjum et al., 2023).
 Esp has also been linked to the development of severe enterococcal infections, including endocarditis and urinary tract infections (Sillanpää et al., 2010).
 Due to its critical role in virulence and biofilm formation, Esp is a promising therapeutic target.
 Approaches that inhibit esp expression or activity may provide new ways to fight enterococcal infections (Nallapareddy et al., 2008).